vp817/RakNetProtocolDoc/README.md

 ## Resources
 Here are a list of resources to help you better understand the RakNet protocol:

-- <a href="https://github.com/facebookarchive/RakNet">Original RakNet</a>: Contains information on packets and all else.
+- <a href="https://github.com/facebookarchive/RakNet">Original RakNet</a>: Contains information on packets and all else but you will need to read and understand the code.
-- <a href="https://datatracker.ietf.org/doc/html/rfc793">RFC-793</a>: Provides information about reliability, retransmission, packet reassembly, packet segmentation and flow control.
-- <a href="https://datatracker.ietf.org/doc/html/rfc5681">RFC-5681</a>: Provides information about congestion control.